prettydiff/biddle/readme.md

 0.0.3

 ## About
-This application is a cross-OS solution to creating tarballs for distribution and fetching files via HTTP(S).
+This application is a cross-OS solution to creating zip files for distribution and fetching files via HTTP(S).
 The project's goal is to provide a universal application distribution utility that is language agnostic, operating system independent, and platform independent.
 The only additional requirement for distributing application packages is online storage on a web server.
 This application provides all the utilities to retrieve, bundle, and unpackage applications.

 biddle is inspired by the incredible awesomeness of [NPM](http://npmjs.com), but seeks to accomplish a few additional goals:

 * *integrity* - Downloaded packages will perform a hash comparison before they are unpackaged.
-If the hashes don't match the tarball will be saved in the downloads directory awaiting a human touch.
+If the hashes don't match the zip file will be saved in the downloads directory awaiting a human touch.
 * *autonomy* - There is no central authority here.
 Host your own publications and manage them as you please with any name you choose.
 * *management* - There is no dependency hell here.
 Dependency management will not be automated, but a means to manage and review the status of all installed/published packages is provided.
 * *freedom* - biddle will work everywhere Node.js runs.
 It can be used with any application written in any language whether binary or text.